 Adding a kitchen island is one of the most popular renovation trends.
 However, there’s a lot to consider before changing the layout of a kitchen, as it is one of the most intricately designed rooms in a home.

 The design of a kitchen island is heavily reliant on its purpose.
-For example, is the island going to be used to seat guests, or is it strictly for preparing meals?
+For example, is the island going to be used for seating guests, or is it strictly for preparing meals?
 Keep these design rules in mind based on what you decide:

 • Entertaining: Small kitchens are not ideal for an entertainment island.
 The countertop needs to be long and wide to provide enough room for serving or dining.
 There also needs to be enough space on all sides for cooking and mingling.